guettli/programming-guidelines/README.md

 ### Source code vs generated code

-I guess every young programmer wants to write a tool which automatically creates source code.
+I guess every young programmer wants to write a tool that automatically creates source code.
 Stop!
 Please think about it again.
 What do you gain?
 Don't confuse data and code.
-Imagine you have a source code generator which takes DATA as input and creates SOURCE as output.
+Imagine you have a source code generator that takes DATA as input and creates SOURCE as output.
 What is the difference between the input (DATA) and the output (SOURCE)?
 What do you gain?
 Even if you have some kind of artificial intelligence, you can't create new information if your only input is DATA.
 It is just a different syntax.
 Why not write a program which reads DATA and does the thing you want to do?

-For the current context I see only two different things: **source code** for humans and **generated code** for the machine.
+For the current context, I see only two different things: **source code** for humans and **generated code** for the machine.

 Just because a file contains code of a programming language, this does